We aim to help Australians living with dementia remain financially independent for as long as possible and be less vulnerable to financial abuse.

 We also understand that coming into a busy bank branch can become stressful and confusing.
 We want to help our customers living with dementia to be able to manage their financial arrangements and remain independent for as long as possible.
 We also want to help protect these customers from financial abuse.

-It’s very important that you plan ahead so that your finances are easier to manage and so that in the longer term, decisions are made in line with your wishes and best interests.
+Consider planning ahead so that your finances are easier to manage and so that in the longer term, decisions are made in line with your wishes and best interests.